 - Tasty - it combines the wonderful flavors of curry and other spices that you will love!
 If you have not had organ meat before then this is a nice way to try it!

 - Special-diet friendly: this simple chicken heart recipe can perfectly be eaten by those on a low-carb diet.
 Each portion has only 3g net carbs so it can still perfectly fit into a meal for those on a keto or low carb diet.
 It is also, paleo-friendly, whole-30 compliant, dairy-free, and does not use any wheat making it gluten-free.
-This means you can also enjoy it, If you have food allergies.

-- Simple and easy-to-make.
+- It is simple and easy-to-make.

 - Environmentally-friendly: Did you know that eating organ meat is more environmentally friendly?
 A study on the German meat industry found that eating organ meat could reduce the country's livestock emissions by up to 14 percent.